About Fredericton Region Museum

 The Society and Museum remain a non-profit enterprise with a small paid staff and numerous volunteers, who do a wonderful job displaying our history.
 They work tirelessly to create informative exhibits based on the history of Fredericton and surrounding areas, organize programs and events as well as publish a local history periodical, “The Officers’ Quarters”.

-September to November: Tuesday – Saturday 1-4pm (or by appointment), Sunday – Monday closed.
+April – June: Tuesday to Saturday 1-4pm (or by appointment), Sunday – Monday Closed

 - Officers' Square Lot